Abigail/Abigail.github.io/Src/Trapped/alfilrider.md

 ### Wedge

-On both the Folded Wedge and the Flat Wedge, the %%PIECE%% escapes to infinity in a straight line, hugging the right side of the Wedge.
+On both the Folded Wedge and the Flat Wedge, the %%PIECE%% escapes to infinity in a straight line, hugging the right side of the Wedge, visiting the right most square of every second row.
+This gives an escape velocity of \(2 \sqrt{2}\).